 The mere fact that goods enter Bahrain and are customs cleared is enough for an import of goods to have taken place for VAT purposes.
-Furthermore, an import of goods does not require an actual supply (e.g. sale) between two separate parties or for consideration to be paid.
+Furthermore, an import of goods does not require an actual supply (e.g., sale) between two separate parties or for consideration to be paid.

 Cloud, a Belgian company, has a branch in Bahrain.
 It transfers goods from its Belgian head-office to its offices in Bahrain.
-Although there is no supply of goods for VAT purposes (i.e. it is a transfer of goods from the head office to the branch of the same legal person), the arrival of the goods in Bahrain from Belgium is an import of goods for VAT purposes.
+Although there is no supply of goods for VAT purposes (i.e., it is a transfer of goods from the head office to the branch of the same legal person), the arrival of the goods in Bahrain from Belgium will be seen as an import of goods for VAT purposes.

-1.1.3.
-Place where an import of goods take place for VAT
+4.1.2.
+Where does an import of goods take place for VAT?